Sega Saturn: Technical specifications

 Several Saturn models were produced in Japan.
 An updated model in a recolored light gray (officially white) was released at ¥20,000 to reduce the system's cost and raise its appeal among women and younger children.
 Two models were released by third parties: Hitachi released the Hi-Saturn (a smaller model equipped with a car navigation function), and JVC released the V-Saturn.
 Saturn controllers have various complementary color schemes.
 The system also supports several accessories.
 A wireless controller powered by AA batteries uses infrared signal to connect.
 Designed to work with Nights, the Saturn 3D Pad includes both a control pad and an analog stick for directional input.
 Sega also released several versions of arcade sticks as peripherals, including the Virtua Stick, the Virtua Stick Pro, the Mission Analog Stick, and the Twin Stick.
 Sega created a light gun peripheral, the Virtua Gun, for shooting games such as Virtua Cop, and the Arcade Racer, a wheel for racing games.
 The Play Cable connects two Saturn consoles for multiplayer gaming across two screens, and a multitap connects up to six players to the same console.
 One console with two multitaps can support up to 12 players.
 Other accessories include RAM expansion cartridges, keyboard, mouse, floppy disk drive, and movie card.
+A proposed graphics accelerator add-on using the Hitachi SH-3 chipset was canceled.

 Like the Genesis, the Saturn had an Internet-based gaming service.
 The Sega NetLink is a 28.8k modem for the cartridge slot for direct dial multiplayer games Daytona USA, Duke Nukem 3D, Saturn Bomberman, Sega Rally, and Virtual On: Cyber Troopers.
 In Japan, a pay-to-play service was used.
 It can be used for web browsing, email, and online chat.
 Because the NetLink was released before the keyboard, Sega produced a series of CDs containing hundreds of website addresses so that Saturn owners could browse with the joypad.
 In 1995, Sega announced a variant of the Saturn featuring a built-in NetLink modem codenamed Pluto, but it was never released.

 Sega developed a Saturn-based arcade board, the Sega ST-V (or Titan), intended as an affordable alternative to Sega's Model 2 arcade board and as a testing ground for upcoming Saturn software.
 The Titan was criticized for its comparatively weak performance compared to the Sega Model 2 arcade system by Yu Suzuki, and it was overproduced by Sega's arcade division.
 Because Sega already had the Die Hard license, members of Sega AM1 working at the Sega Technical Institute developed Die Hard Arcade for the Titan to clear excess inventory.
 Die Hard became the most successful Sega arcade game produced in the United States at that point.
 Other games released for the Titan include Golden Axe: The Duel and Virtua Fighter Kids.